rakibdevs/Login-Registration-Form-Bootstrap-4/README.md

 ### Installation

 Include Bootstrap 4, font awesome and jQuery library.
-Add css files in head and scripts before ending of body tag
+Add css files in head and scripts before ending of body tag. **If you integrate with laravel, no need to include external scripts.
+It is compatible with app.css and app.js**

 ```html
 <!DOCTYPE html>